 What to Expect in an AA Meeting

-Each AA chapter is run by local volunteers, so although each is similar, the experience varies with each chapter.
+Each AA chapter is run by local volunteers, so although each is similar, the experience varies across the board.
 And each meeting within a chapter can be different since people can share and discuss things can take the conversations in many different directions.

 Here are some frequently asked questions people have about what to expect in AA meetings: